Timolol (Apo-Timol) 10 mg tabs: Discontinuation

 About the timolol discontinuation

 Timolol is a beta blocker used by about 100 people in New Zealand.
-Current supplies of Apo-Timol will expire in July 2021.
+Current supplies of Apo-Timol expired in July 2021.

 Apotex is withdrawing from the New Zealand market.
 We are working to find alternatives for all Apotex medicines.